 Next, FIG. 9 shows the extent of the compressive stress caused by an indenter of 0.300 inches (7.62 mm) diameter acting on a workpiece to produce a preselected dimple depth "dd".
-The illustrated dimple depths "dd" are 0.014 inch 50 uniformity ratio resulting from cold working of the work-(0.36 mm), 0.034 inches (0.86 mm), and 0.053 inches (1.35 mm), as indicated by the various line patterns depicted by separate legend, as set forth in the illustration.
-In this FIG. 9, the stress profile shown is (a) after indentation of the workpiece to form a dimple, and (b) after the hole is 55 is sometimes advantageous to use an optimized profiled machined.
+The illustrated dimple depths "dd" are 0.014 inch (0.36 mm), 0.034 inches (0.86 mm), and 0.053 inches (1.35 mm), as indicated by the various line patterns depicted by separate legend, as set forth in the illustration.
+In this FIG.

+9, the stress profile shown is (a) after indentation of the workpiece to form a dimple, and (b) after the hole is machined.
 In particular, note the radial extent of the compressive zone at the work surface; utilizing the larger diameter indenter.
 The compressive zone is much larger than that imparted by utilization of the 0.210 inch (5.33 mm) indenter earlier illustrated.
-Importantly, desirable compressive stress 60 is created at all dimple depths "dd".
+Importantly, desirable compressive stress is created at all dimple depths "dd".
 Also, note the reduced compressive stress at the back surface when compared to that generated by the 0.210 diameter (5.33 mm) indenter.
 This is an undesirable condition which results from the action of the prior art indenters on deep stacks.

-65 in obtaining an optimized residual stress profile in a thick workpiece or deep stack of material.
-The stress profile generated by action on a workpiece of our compound indenter, having a primary indenter 20 (designated "dprim" in the figure) diameter of 0.210 inches (5.33 mm), and secondary indenter 22 (designated "dsec" in the figure) diameter of 0.300 inches (7.62 mm), is shown in FIG. 10.
+In order to create an optimized stress profile, we have developed a compound indenter tool, which can be utilized in obtaining an optimized residual stress profile in a thick workpiece or deep stack of material.
+The stress profile generated by action on a workpiece of our compound indenter, having a primary indenter 20 (designated "dprim" in the figure)diameter of 0.210 inches (5.33 mm), and secondary indenter 22 (designated "dsec" in the figure) diameter of 0.300 inches (7.62 mm), is shown in FIG. 10.
 The elements of FIG. 10 have been developed and are noted like the data set forth in FIGS. 6 through 9 above.
 Importantly, the action of the compound indenter incorporates the best effects of a single diameter indenter, without producing the undesirable effects of surface tension in a workpiece.
-As a result of using our new indenter shape, a large zone of compressive stress extends through the full depth of a thick workpiece material or deep stack compo-15 nents.
+As a result of using our new indenter shape, a large zone of compressive stress extends through the full depth of a thick workpiece material or deep stack components.
 FIG. 10 shows three lines, depicting (1) use of a simple, single indenter of 0.210 inches (5.33 mm) diameter to produce a dimple depth of 0.114 inches (2.90 mm) in a workpiece, (2) a simple, single indenter of 0.300 inches (7.62 mm) in diameter to produce a dimple depth of 0.014 inches (0.36 mm) in a workpiece, and (3) a compound indenter, with a primary indenter shape of 0.210 inches (5.33 mm) diameter, and a secondary indenter shape of 0.300 inches (7.62 mm) in diameter, to produce an overall dimple depth dd of 0.100 inches (2.54 mm) in a workpiece.
 The extent of the compressive stress generated by the compound indenter is greater at all areas of the workpiece when compared to either of the single diameter indenters when acting on a workpiece alone.
-As clearly illustrated in this FIG. 10, the use of a compound indenter for thick workon thick materials or deep stack workpieces.
-Thus, this result 30 pieces and deep stacks of materials is clearly an important advance in the art of manufacturing structures with improved fatigue life.
+As clearly illustrated in this FIG. 10, the use of a compound indenter for thick workpieces and deep stacks of materials is clearly an important advance in the art of manufacturing structures with improved fatigue life.